 - Physical abuse

 Individuals - £50 per session

 I can accept payment in cash or via online bank transfer.

-A cancellation policy is in place which I will explain in the first session.
+A working agreement/contract, including cancellation policy is in place and will be covered in the initial sessions.

 Maps & Directions

 Type of session

 |Face to face counselling:||Yes|

 Monday - Friday daytime and evening slots available Some Saturday slots also available

 |Employee Assistance Programme|